tasket/Qubes-VM-hardening/README.md

    - `vm-boot-protect` - Protects executables/scripts within /home/user and may be used with wide array of Qubes VMs including standalone, appVMs, netVMs, Whonix, etc.
    - `vm-boot-protect-root` -  Protects /home/user as above, automatic /rw executable deactivation, whitelisting, checksumming, deployment.
 Works with appVMs, netVMs, etc. that are _template-based_.

-   CAUTION: The -root option by default **removes** dirs /rw/config, /rw/usrlocal and /rw/bind-dirs!
+   CAUTION: The -root option by default **removes** prior copies of /rw/config, /rw/usrlocal and /rw/bind-dirs.
+This can delete data!

-3. Disabling the Qubes default passwordless-root is necessary for the above measures to work effectively.
-Here are two recommended ways (choose one):
+3. Disable Qubes default passwordless-root.
+This is necessary for the above measures to work effectively...

-   - [Enabling auth prompt for sudo](https://www.qubes-os.org/doc/vm-sudo/#replacing-password-less-root-access-with-dom0-user-prompt) configures a simple yes/no prompt that appears in dom0.
+   For Debian-based templates `configure-sudo-prompt` will launch automatically to [enable a sudo yes/no prompt](https://www.qubes-os.org/doc/vm-sudo/#replacing-password-less-root-access-with-dom0-user-prompt) that appears in dom0.
+This handles the template configuration then displays several commands to manually configure dom0 (the dom0 step is required only once, regardless of how many templates you configure).
+You may test the `configure-sudo-prompt` script in a regular template-based appVM to see if it works, although the effect will be temporary.

-   - Uninstall the `qubes-core-agent-passwordless-root` package from the template.
+   Alternately, you can uninstall the `qubes-core-agent-passwordless-root` package from the template.
 After doing this, you will have to use `qvm-run -u root` from dom0 to run any VM commands as root.

 ---